 When I first started this site, I posted a recipe for Victoria Sponge Cake with Buttercream instead of whipped cream.
-Whilst this is a wonderful cake, I have never gotten so many complaints!
+Whilst this is a wonderful cake, I had so many complaints!

 People really care about keeping a Victoria Sponge just as it should be and that’s with fresh whipped cream NOT buttercream.